RaulRohjans/spenser/README.md

 - **Manage Transactions:** Users can view, add, edit, and delete their transactions.
 - **AI Import:** Import transactions via text input (file upload or text).
 The app will parse the input and attempt to attribute categories to the transactions.
-- **Backgroun Tasks:** Long-running imports execute as background tasks with a navbar tasks menu (bell icon) to monitor progress, cancel, and open results when ready.
+- **Background Tasks:** Long-running imports execute as background tasks with a navbar tasks menu (bell icon) to monitor progress, cancel, and open results when ready.

 ### Categories